 When one spouse is ordered to pay alimony as part of the divorce, a judge may also order that same spouse to purchase life insurance as a security for alimony obligations.
 Purchasing life insurance becomes more expensive the older a person is, and sometimes people going through a gray divorce may not be able to afford this insurance.

-Our Florida Family Lawyers can Help with Your Gray Divorce
+Our Florida Divorce Lawyers can Help with Your Gray Divorce